cchliu/nsds/README.md

 # Network Security Analysis
 ### Traffic
 The traffic traces we have were collected between 05/30/2014 and 06/04/2014.
 Each trace file is named as xx_num_YYYYmmddHHMMSS.
+The trace is continuous over time and across days.
 Details as shown in the table below:

 | Date | Day  |No. of files| Size(GB) | Start Time | End Time | Duration(h) |